Gabrielle Fernandez

 Research

-I received 18 online survey responses that included multiple choice and open-ended questions about people’s thoughts on the American Dream, their behaviors pertaining to community action, and their experiences in their occupations.
-Some significant findings that came from this survey were:
+18 people responded to the first survey, sharing their views on the American Dream, their behaviors pertaining to community action, and their experiences in their occupations.

 “The discrepancy between rich and poor in the US makes it very hard to climb.
 Add the fact that people can be hampered by things totally out of their control, like disease, for which they are financially penalized to a much higher degree in the US than in many other places.”